 Stage one nominations packets are due December 4, 2017.
 Nominations should be addressed to the Meredith Professorship Review Committee, in care of LaVonda N. Reed, Associate Provost for Faculty Affairs, and submitted in hard copy to 503 Crouse-Hinds Hall, 900 South Crouse Avenue and by email as a single PDF to Ms. Sharon Alestalo at email@example.com.

 Second level nomination packets for select finalists will be due by January 25, 2018.
-One copy of the printed materials, assembled and bound in the order shown above, should be submitted to the Meredith Professorship Review Committee, in care of LaVonda N. Reed, Associate Provost for Faculty Affairs, and submitted in hard copy to 503 Crouse-Hinds Hall, 900 South Crouse Avenue and by email as a single PDF to Ms. Sharon Alestalo at email@example.com.
+One copy of the printed materials, assembled and bound in the order shown in the instructions regarding stage two [PDF], should be submitted to the Meredith Professorship Review Committee, in care of LaVonda N. Reed, Associate Provost for Faculty Affairs, and submitted in hard copy to 503 Crouse-Hinds Hall, 900 South Crouse Avenue and by email as a single PDF to Ms. Sharon Alestalo at firstname.lastname@example.org.